Boca Grande Wildlife Control

 The black spiny tailed iguana was first introduced to Boca Grande in the 1970's when it was brought back to the area most likely as a "pet".
 However, black spiny tailed iguanas don't make very good pets, they have a long, sharp spine and a tendency to bite!
 Soon after their arrival, dissatisfied pet owners likely released the lizard into the wild, and by the late 1990's they were becoming noticeably visible across the island.

 In their natural Mexican habitat, the spiny-tailed iguana population is controlled by a balanced eco-system, parasites, predators and disease.
-However, these controlling factors are not in place on Gasperilla, and the iguana population has been increasing at an alarming rate.
+However, these controlling factors are not in place on Gasparilla, and the iguana population has been increasing at an alarming rate.

 Residential concerns include injury to humans and pets, and potential salmonella poisoning following any encounters with the lizard.
 The iguanas also have an impact on the eco-system in the area when they consume sea turtle eggs and shore bird nestlings.
 The black spiny tailed iguana has also proven to be a problem for the endangered burrowing owl, frequently stealing their burrows.
-The burrows the iguanas dig themselves have undermined sand dunes in the area, sand dunes that are need to help protect people and property from storm surges.
+The burrows the iguanas dig themselves have undermined sand dunes in the area, sand dunes that are needed to help protect people and property from storm surges.

-There are have also been reports in Boca Grande of iguanas in attics, chewing through soffit vents, destroying insulation and leaving droppings and odors behind.
+There have also been reports in Boca Grande of iguanas in attics, chewing through soffit vents, destroying insulation and leaving droppings and odors behind.
 Attics aren't just for bats, birds and squirrels these days - iguanas have decided they like them too.

 There are a lot of regulations in place when it comes to raptors in Florida, which creates a bit of a challenge if they become a nuisance.